netgen/media-site/doc/netgen/INSTALL.md

 ### Run PHP built in server / Setup Apache virtual host

-For development purposes, you can use PHP built in server to run the site.
+For development purposes, you can use [Symfony CLI](https://symfony.com/download) server to run the site.

-Just start with:
+Just start it from the project root with:

 ```
-php bin/console server:run -d web
+symfony server:start
 ```

-Alternatively, you can create a new Apache virtual host and set it up to point to `web/` directory inside the repo root.
+Alternatively, you can create a new Apache virtual host and set it up to point to `public/` directory inside the repo root.

 An example virtual host is available at `doc/apache2/netgen-site-vhost.conf`